Jeremy Brett

 Peter Jeremy William Huggins (3 November 1933 – 12 September 1995), known professionally as Jeremy Brett, was an English actor.
-He is best known for his portrayal of Sherlock Holmes from 1984 to 1994 in 41 episodes of a Granada TV series.
+He is best known for his portrayal of Sherlock Holmes from 1984 to 1994 in 41 episodes of the Granada TV series.
 He also played the smitten Freddy Eynsford-Hill in the 1964 Warner Bros. production of My Fair Lady.
 His career spanned stage, television and film, to Shakespeare and musical theatre.

 Early life

 Jeremy Brett was born Peter Jeremy William Huggins at Berkswell Grange in Berkswell, then in Warwickshire.
-His birthdate was actually 3 November 1933, but it has also been stated as December 1933 or 1935, according to many sources.
+His birthdate was 3 November 1933, but it has also been stated as December 1933 or 1935, according to many sources.
 He was the son of Lieutenant Colonel Henry William Huggins, DSO, MC, DL (1891–1965), an Army officer, and Elizabeth Edith Cadbury (née Butler; 1903–1959), of the confectionery dynasty.

 He had three older brothers: John Henry (1924–1999), Michael William (1927–2000) and Patrick William (1929–2017).
 The actor Martin Clunes is his nephew.
 (Note: According to other sources, Clunes is either his cousin or 2nd cousin, once removed.)
 Educated at Eton College, he claimed to have been an "academic disaster", attributing his learning difficulties to dyslexia.
 Brett belonged to the Woodmen of Arden, an archery club established in 1785.
 His father and brothers were also members.

 Eventually Brett developed precisely honed diction but was born with rhotacism, a speech impediment that prevented him from pronouncing the "R" sound correctly.
 He underwent corrective surgery as a teenager and followed it with years of practising.

-However, while at Eton, he excelled at singing and was a member of the college choir.
+While at Eton, he excelled at singing and was a member of the college choir.
 He was trained by Elsie Fogerty at the Central School of Speech and Drama, then based at the Royal Albert Hall in London, graduating in 1954, but his father had demanded that he change his name for the sake of family honour, so he took his stage name from the label of his first suit, "Brett & Co."

-In 1959, while Brett was playing Hamlet, his mother was killed in a car crash in the Welsh mountains.
+In 1959 his mother was killed in a car crash in the Welsh mountains.
 This had a tremendous effect on Brett.
-Later in life, he spoke about the accident, its impact on him and consequently his performance; "my mother had been killed savagely in a car accident in 1959, and I was very angry about that, because my son, when she was killed, was only three months old.
+Later in life, he spoke about the accident, its impact on him and consequently his performance of Hamlet in 1961; “my mother had been killed savagely in a car accident in 1959, and I was very angry about that, because my son, when she was killed, was only three months old.
 There was anger—it was interesting ... there was anger in me.
 And I think that came through.
 I felt cheated—I felt my mother had been cheated—the rage of that came through."
 He could not believe the circumstances and channelled his anger into his performance.